ssonkiya/ssonkiya.github.io/_posts/2017-11-27-On-High-Performance-R.md

 Here was my original code that:

-1. Pulled a table down from SQL that had all the visits that had a search in the past week, including whether they converted or not, and their browser id.
+1. Pulled a table down from SQL that had all the visits that had a search in the previous X days, including whether they converted or not, and their browser id.

 ``` sql
 SELECT * FROM erobinson.simulate_fp_search